RICHARD ORME SPENCER (1915-2000)

 1950s - The Elizabeth Taylor Renovation, Holmby Hills.
 Address unknown.

-1964 - The Richard O. and Eloise R. Spencer House, 16471 Malden Circle, Huntington Beach CA. As of 2013 owned by Charles E. Rand.
+1964 - The Richard O. and Eloise R. Spencer House, 16471 Malden Circle, Huntington Beach CA. Owned in 2013 by Charles E. Rand.
+Transferred in 2023 to Laurie Gibbs after Mr. Rand's death and same day put into Summer Sanj LLC.
 Photo by Michael Locke.
-For sale in 2023.

 1965 - The William P. and Sylvia G. Goddard House, 3341 Bounty Circle, Huntington Beach CA. Interior design by Shirley Lynn.
 Sold in 2007 to Arthur Shapiro.
 Sold in 2012 to Paul E. and Josephine Pryor.
 Photo by Michael Locke.